jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 ```
 I won't go into the details of the `in` in the generic type declaration of `Comparator<in CamelCardPlay>` right now.
 If you want to know more, look up [Kotlin generics and declaration site variance](https://kotlinlang.org/docs/generics.html#declaration-site-variance).
 Note also that it's now a [single-expression function](https://kotlinlang.org/docs/idioms.html#single-expression-functions).

-Let's try our new extension function alias for `sortWith()` in `part1()`.
-Remember: step small, mess up small.
-We see it works so we change `part2()` to say the same thing.
-Great, everything still works!
+Let's try our new extension function alias in `part1()`.
+Remember: make small steps, make small mistakes.
+All tests passing tells us we're good so we change `part2()` to say the same thing.
+We run the tests again and see that everything still works.

 We now have this:
 ```kotlin